ArduPilot/ardupilot_wiki/copter/source/docs/auto-mode.rst

 At any time the pilot can retake control from the autopilot by returning the flight mode switch to another flight mode such as Stabilize or Loiter.
-If the pilot then switches to AUTO again, the mission will restart from the first command.
+If the pilot then switches to AUTO again, the mission will resume from the last command.

 During the mission the pilot's roll, pitch and throttle inputs are ignored but the yaw can be overridden with the yaw stick.
 This allows